diacode/diacode-website/source/blog/2015-07-20-diacode-is-now-5-years-old.html.markdown

 ## What's next

-For the next months we'll be focusing on our improving our new Rails & React stack.
+For the next months we'll be focusing on improving our new Rails & React stack.
 We're looking forward for Rails 5 and seeing what we can do with [ActionCable](https://github.com/rails/actioncable).

 We may play with other technologies such as [Elixir](http://elixir-lang.org/) and [Phoenix](http://www.phoenixframework.org/) – we love Ruby, but we're not married to it.